oxala/marko-tester/README.md

 * **taglibExcludeDirs** - An array of paths relative to the root of your project folders that contain `marko.json`.
 This is used to isolate your tests so the nested components won't be renderer.
 * **taglibExcludePackages** - An array of module names.
 This is used to isolate your tests so the nested components won't be renderer.
 * **excludedAttributes** - An array of HTML attributes that can be different every test execution (e.g `data-widget` which marko dynamically changes based on package version).
+* **lassoPlugins** - An array of lasso plugins to require and attach to lasso configuration during client test execution.
 * **onInit** - A hook that will be executed before every `it` when the widget needs to be instantiated.
 * **onDestroy** - A hook that will be executed after every `it` when the widget needs to be destroyed.
 * **coverage.reporters** - An array of reporters for istanbul to use.